-Cross-examination: A conversation about life and the justice system with Chris Wright, CEO of Catch22
+Cross-examination: an interview with Chris Wright, CEO of Catch22

-The UK criminal justice system has long been under pressure, whether it’s public opinion, political ambition or front-line resources.
-But there are brilliant organisations and people across the country working tirelessly to make things better.
-To shine a light on the state of the system in 2022 and the motivations and ambitions of those who work in it, we’re interviewing stakeholders across justice organisations – from senior leaders to front-line staff.
+To shine a light on the state of the UK criminal justice system and the motivations and ambitions of those who work in it, we’re interviewing stakeholders across justice organisations from senior leaders to frontline staff.

 For a third sector perspective, we interviewed Chris Wright, CEO of Catch22.